adobe/adobe.github.com/README.md

 The information is pulled directly from the [Github API](http://developer.github.com/v3/) and aggregated by a [NodeJS](nodejs.org) server (its code source is available [in this repository](https://github.com/kimchouard/server.adobe.github.com)).
 It is available through an simple REST API, thanks to [restify](mcavage.me/node-restify/).

 [AngularJS](http://angularjs.org/) then makes a unique API call to the server and inject the data on your browser, based on the [Foundation](http://foundation.zurb.com/) CSS framework and using [dc.js](nickqizhu.github.io/dc.js/) for the graphs.
 The filtering engine for the repositories was built on top of Angular.

-## Be in touch!

-We hope you love this new homepage.
-Any feedback, ideas or bugfixs is very welcome.

-All this seems interesting to you?
-You want to contribute to the web with Adobe?

-<h4 align="center"><a href="http://www.adobe.com/careers.html" target="_blank">Join the team!</a></h4>